 Traditionally, pagans celebrated the winter solstice, or Yule to pay homage to the Sun King’s journey to restore light to the world after the longest night of the year.
 It both marks the start of the dark winter months, and celebrates that every day forward will be a little brighter.

 Since this year’s solstice is next Monday, the 21st, I’ve found a few quiet, relaxing ways to celebrate next week.

-I shared instructions for drying orange slices last week, and you can use them to decorate in several ways.
-Thread them with a little string and hang them on your Christmas tree as ornaments, and the lights will make the glow gorgeous sunset hues.
+I shared instructions for drying orange slices last year, and you can use them to decorate in several ways.
+One way is to tread them with a little string or spare ornament hook and hang them on your Christmas tree as ornaments.
+The lights will make them glow gorgeous sunset hues.

 Another way to use them is by decorating a solstice wreath.
 I ultimately bought a fake wreath to attach mine too (I’ll redecorate it every year!) but you could follow the instructions here for making one with a wire hanger.

-The more formal version of this ritual is to write down on a small piece paper, in red ink, either something you want to leave behind in the new year, or something you want to gain in the new year.
+The more formal version of this ritual is to write down on a small piece paper, in red ink, either something you want to leave behind in the old year.
 Then you burn the paper with a red candle.

 Traditionally, you would stay up until sunrise to great the sun and celebrate the end of the longest night of the year.
-If all- nighters aren’t your thing, try a sunrise walk with a travel mug filled with you favorite coffee (that’s my plan!)
+If all- nighters aren’t your thing, consider a sunrise walk, some sunrise yoga, or settling into a comfortable spot by a window with a cup of you favorite coffee to watch the morning light disperse the night.